Aquitano/JustHTML/README.md

   >`<script src="https://aquitano.github.io/Other/JustHTML/JustHTML.min.js"></script>`

 ## **Examples**
-<a href="https://aquitano.github.io/Other/JustHTML/examples">Hier zum Beispielseite</a>
+<a href="https://aquitano.github.io/Other/JustHTML/examples">Website with examples</a>.

 # **Source Code**
-<a href="https://github.com/Aquitano/JustHTML/releases">Hier zum neusten Release</a>
+<a href="https://github.com/Aquitano/JustHTML/releases">To the newest release</a>!

 ## **Problems?**
-If you have a problem contact me or <a href="https://github.com/Aquitano/JustHTML/issues">open an issue</a>
+If you have a problem contact me or <a href="https://github.com/Aquitano/JustHTML/issues">open an issue</a>!

 ## **Class**